Lookyloo is the glue that puts together and sometimes repurposes a bunch of tools developed by others.

 Redis is the database used to store the cached information visualized on the web interface.

-To learn more about Splash, see the on the official website.
+To learn more about Playwright, see the on the official website.

-In Lookyloo, Splash loads a web page in a similar fashion to a web browser.
+In Lookyloo, the Playwright capture module loads a web page in a headless web browser.
 When the page is done loading, it scrolls down and waits a little bit longer.
 When it is done, it returns an HTTP Archive (HAR):

 the page rendered at the end of the capture (that would be the same as what you would see when viewing the source of the page in your browser)